-The Haishan Tidal Power Plant is noteworthy as it is the only linked-basins plant in existence in the world a plant featuring a high and a low-basin with the power plant in between these two basins, generating energy from water flowing from the high into the low-basin generating the power in only one direction.
+The Haishan TPP is noteworthy as it is the only linked-basins plant in existence in the world a plant featuring a high and a low-basin with the power plant in between these two basins, generating energy from water flowing from the high into the low-basin generating the power in only one direction.
 The inlet gate was set up at one projecting beach on a sea island.
 The station was placed at the link-up of the high and low reservoirs.
 The water outlet gate was set up at the southeast of the low reservoir.
-The area of the upper reservoir is 22.9 hectares and 0.8 hectares at lower reservoir.
+The area of the upper reservoir is 25.33 hectares and 2.53 hectares at lower reservoir.
 The average tidal range is 4.91m.
 The plant serves an isolated community of 760 families.
 This unit operated continuously.
 The energy was used partly to pump fresh water for domestic and irrigation use into the community reservoir.

 Maoyan Island, Zhejiang Province, China